yene/Farbfleck/README.md

 Benötigt ein CMS damit die user die seiten bearbeiten können.

-Todo
+## Todo

-* embed Font Chalkduster
+* embed Font Chalkduster (for Os that dont have it, or find a similiar font with open license)
 * Favicon test if they work on chrome
+* find icons for menu bar
+* make mobile version

 ## Colors